colltoaction/widip/README.md

 Every commit is guaranteed to be idempotent on the `make` invocation to make things straightforward.

 ### Dev loop
-Whenever you change the `src/yaml` contents, running `make` will validate only the changed files.
+Whenever you change the `src` contents, running `make` will validate only the changed files.
 On success these are compiled and outputted as gifs next to the `.yaml` file.
 Every directory is also scanned and a string diagram gif describing its contents is automatically generated.

 ## Operating system